tinohertlein/timesheet-wizard/README.md

 other tools, I decided to create my own little application allowing me to do that: the Timesheet-Wizard.

 In addition to the business motivation mentioned above, this is also a perfect opportunity to play around with technology in the [function-as-a-service](https://en.wikipedia.org/wiki/Function_as_a_service) territory.
-And to be honest: this was the main reason for creating the Timesheet-Wizard.
+That's the reason, why the Timesheet Wizard is bundled and deployed to multiple hyperscalers (at the moment: AWS Lambda & Azure Functions).

 ## Documentation